Washington Township, Bergen County, New Jersey: Geography

 According to the United States Census Bureau, the township had a total area of 3.00 mi2, including 2.95 mi2 of land and 0.05 mi2 of water (1.67%).

 The township is located in the northern portion of Bergen County, which in turn is in the far northeastern corner of New Jersey, 15 mi northwest of New York City.
 It is within the Hackensack River watershed, which comprises Musquapsink Brook, Schlegel Lake, Pascack Brook, Oradell Reservoir, Woodcliff Lake Reservoir, and Lake Tappan.
 The township borders the Bergen County municipalities of Emerson, Hillsdale, Ho-Ho-Kus, Paramus, Ridgewood, Saddle River and Westwood.

 Located within the Pascack Valley of north-central Bergen County, elevations rise gradually in an east to west/south to north trajectory, and range anywhere from 50 ft or less in the wooded swamplands behind Westwood Regional High School to approximately 360 ft just west of Van Emburgh Avenue.
 Three hills are in the township: at the border of Westwood, west of Pascack Road, and another located west of Van Emburgh Avenue.
 Being higher in elevation, it is slightly cooler and less prone to flooding than the rest of the valley and other parts of northwestern Bergen County.

 The southern end of the township bordering Emerson and Paramus is wooded wetlands at the convergence of Musquapsink Brook and three cemeteries, and has consistently the densest overnight and morning fog in the area.

+As of 2026, the township is a member of Local Leaders for Responsible Planning in order to address the township's Mount Laurel doctrine-based housing obligations.